octo-technology/OpenTezos/docs/smartpy/exam.md

 What is true about type with SmartPy?

 - [ ] SmartPy expressions do not have a type.
-- [x] Just like in Python, most of the time, there is no need to specify the type of object in SmartPy.
+- [x] Just like in Python, most of the time, there is no need to specify the type of the object in SmartPy.
 - [x] SmartPy uses type inference to determine each expression's type.
-- [x] SmartPy types are all of the form `sp.T<TypeName>`.
+- [x] SmartPy types are all in the form `sp.T<TypeName>`.

 ### Question 9 and 10